Music Interface

 \-- covers/

-|-- my_first_track.png
+|-- my_first_music.png

-\-- battle_theme.png
+\-- my_battle_theme.png

 ```

-## Pack Location
+## 📁 Pack Location

-Place your pack inside:
+Place your pack folder inside:

 ```